mekf/minh-im/app/views/poet/_posts/sublime_text_full_path_to_file.md

 `"show_full_path": true`

-Restart and you are done.
+Restart Sublime and you are done.
 The title bar is now showing the full path to a certain file.
 This trick works in both Sublime Text 2 and 3.

 <!--more-->